-All teams hire new people, and transition when someone leaves.
-Is there anything special we should be doing on a remote team when someone leaves the team?
-In this episode, I highlight the farewell process that the remote Happy Melly team uses.
+All teams hire new people and transition when someone leaves.
+But is there anything special we should be doing on a remote team to bid farewell?

 Welcome to the Collaboration Superpowers podcast.
 My name is Lisette and I’m interviewing people and companies doing great things remotely.
 Hello, everyone, and welcome to another episode of the podcast.
 This week, I want to focus on what do we do when somebody leaves the team because inevitably, on every team, co-located or remote, people come and they go.
 And on the Happy Melly team, we’ve had a couple of people come and go.
 So we’ve developed our own exit process, or as we like to call it, the farewell process.
 Now just like the onboarding process, the exiting process looks different on every team.
 But it is good to think about what will you do when somebody leaves.
 What will the process look like?
 So today, what I want to share with you is what the Happy Melly process looks like and how we came up with that.
 And hopefully, it will inspire you with ideas for how you can improve your farewell process.
 How the Happy Melly team came up with their farewell process is that I started with just a draft of ideas, and then I presented that draft to the team.
 And my thinking was it’s always better to have something down on paper rather than go to the team with a blank piece of paper.
 So I started the process and just wrote down thoughts and a structure, and then I had the team give input to that structure, and we went further like that.